PubInv/Gluss-Pusher/README.md

 # Linear-Actuator

+This is the working branch; if this is your first time here you probably want to go to our [public website](http://pifah.github.io/Gluss-Pusher/) first.

 ### "The purpose fot he Coil Gun Actuator (CGA) is to enable new kinds of modular machines by making components cheap enough for hobbyist to build giant robots."